-Consider the cycle of the seasons: What are the processes that take place at each stage?
-Why are they necessary in order to move to the next stage of the cycle?
+On your own or with a group, consider the cycle of the seasons and identify the processes that take place at each stage.
+Why are these necessary in order to move into the next stage of the cycle?

-How can you apply this to each Stage of a project cycle, the life cycle of a team, or the future of the organisation as a whole?
+Use this as a metaphor to identify what is needed at each stage of a project cycle, the life cycle of a team, or the future of the organisation as a whole.